Home Maps Resources Calendar About

 Hunting Island Lighthouse is the only historic lighthouse in South Carolina that is officially opened to the public for climbing.
 However, this changed in 2003, when cracks were discovered in several steps of the tower’s circular stairway.
 The cracks were repaired in 2004, and metal braces were placed beneath each tread.
 The steel-gray braces were left unpainted so they can readily be identified as additions to the black, cast-iron stairs.
 On February 18, 2005, visitors were once again allowed to climb to the top of the tower and enjoy the glorious view of the wooded island and expansive ocean.

 In 2018, Bennett Preservation Engineering completed an assessment of the lighthouse that noted cracks in the brick masonry and corrosion of the cast iron, especially at the watch level and lantern level.
-In response to the study, the state has planned a $3 million restoration of the tower.
-Until funds can be secured and the work carried out, only six visitors are allowed in the lighthouse at a time.
+In response to the study, the state planned a $3 million restoration of the tower.
+Until funds could be secured and the work carried out, only six visitors were allowed in the lighthouse at a time.

 The Atlantic continues to claim several feet of Hunting Island’s sandy shore each year.
 Currently, the tower stands 400 feet from the shoreline at high tide.
 If erosion continues at its present rate, the lighthouse might need to be moved yet again.